AdobeDocs/real-time-cdp-collaboration.en/help/guide/use-cases-benefits.md

 Combine and explore known customer engagement from various sources such as web impressions and more.
 View campaign performance in simplified and customizable reports.
 Use cross-channel conversion data and insights from dashboards and reports to improve in-flight campaigns, calculate ROAS (Return On Ad Spend), and initiate future campaign planning.

+Note that some of the measurement functionality is not available in the alpha release.